-This registration standard sets out the Medical Board of Australia's (the Board) requirements for an application for, and renewal of, limited registration for area of need.
+This registration standard sets out the Medical Board of Australia's (the Board) requirements for an application for, and renewal of, limited registration for postgraduate training or supervised practice.

 Does this standard apply to me?

 This standard applies to individuals who apply for: